 There is no definite waiting period for a merger or amalgamation under the Companies Act.
-The Companies Act has recently been enacted and we have not yet seen any application for such mergers being made to the SECP and therefore the timelines associated with such process are as yet uncertain.
-However, the process is not expected to take over one year from the date on which the scheme of amalgamation is approved by shareholders in respective general meetings.
+The parties to a business combination must petition the court or the SECP for an order to hold a shareholders meeting to approve the merger.
+The time and place of the meeting is determined by the court or the SECP.
+Once the requisite number of shareholders have agreed to the merger, the companies must then seek the sanction of the court or the SECP regarding the scheme of arrangement that provides the details of the proposed merger.
+However, the process is not expected to take more than one year from the date on which the scheme of amalgamation is approved by shareholders in respective general meetings.